jlpdiez/AIDEdevelopment/README.md

 The main components are:

 - **[SociAALML Editor](https://github.com/Grasia/sociaalml)** is a graphical editor to model the elements for the simulation.
 The editor is based on [INGENME](https://github.com/Grasia/ingenme) framework.
-- **PHAT Simulator** is a simulator developed from scratch using jMonkeyEngine.
+- **PHAT Generator** is a tool that transforms the model defined with SociAALML into java code which can then be executed to see the simulations in action.
-- **PHAT Generator** is a tool that transforms the model defined with SociAALML in java code.
-The code extends PHAT Simulator and can be simulated.
+- **PHAT Simulator** is a simulator developed from scratch using jMonkeyEngine, which makes the entire framework [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software).
 *Note:* Both PHAT components can be found [here](https://github.com/Grasia/phatsim)

 ![activities](http://grasia.fdi.ucm.es/aide/img/activities.png)